This guide will help you quickly evaluate Gravity by packaging, and installing a sample Kubernetes application.

 Step 2: Creating the Kubernetes Resources

-Making Mattermost run on Kubernetes is easy.
-The quickstart repository you have cloned above includes the YAML definitions of Kubernetes objects.
+Making Wordpress run on Kubernetes is easy.
+The Gravity examples repository you have cloned above includes the YAML definitions of Kubernetes objects.
 We'll use a Helm chart for this:

 Step 3: Creating the Cluster Image Manifest